richadams/symphony-2-secure/README.markdown

 Feature branches:

-  * `pdo` - This modifies the database interaction to use PDO prepared statements instead of `mysql_*` based functions.
+  * `pdo` - Changing the database interaction to use PDO prepared statements instead of `mysql_*` based functions.
 It is backwards compatible.
-  * `passwords` - This modifies password storage so it uses `crypt()` instead of plain SHA1 hashes.
+  * `passwords` - Modifications to password storage so it uses `crypt()` instead of plain SHA1 hashes.
 It is backwards compatible, so any users with current SHA1 passwords will be upgraded to the new method on their next login.
   * `sessions` - Various changes to the session management to prevent session fixation, destroy suspicious sessions, remove password hash from being stored in session, etc.
   * `xsrf` - Adds XSRF/CSRF (Cross-site Request Forgery) protection to the admin area.
 This just adds a git submodule pointing to my respository for the extension (https://github.com/richadams/xsrf_protection).